Healthy Homes Assessment Iona

 Home Assessments Iona for Rental Properties

-There are a variety of concerns to be able to examine in the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are many things to be able to examine when conducting a house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch now and schedule your rental properties home assessment.
+The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
+For expert guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties